-- i.
+i.
 After 16 days and 16 nights, how much vertical progress will it have made?
 Answer in terms of a mean and SD.
-Note that contrary to what many students in previous years calculated the SD of the total progress made is not 80 cm; show that it is in fact 20 cm. - ii.
-What is the chance that, after 16 days and 16 nights, it will have progressed more than $150~\mathrm{cm}$?
+Note that - contrary to what many students in previous years calculated - the SD of the total progress made is not 80 cm; show that it is in fact 20 cm.

-$^{^{12}\}rm{Exercise}$ adapted from patterns seen in study by Mayo et al, Waiting time for breast cancer surgery in Quebec.
+14Exercise freely adapted from patterns seen in study by Mayo et al, Waiting time for breast cancer surgery in Quebec.
 CMAJ.
 2001 Apr 17;164(8):1133-8.

-iii.
+- ii.
+What is the chance that, after 16 days and 16 nights, it will have progressed more than 150 cm? - iii.
 "Independence was 'given'.
 Did you have to make strong [and possibly unjustified] distributional assumptions in order to answer part b?
 Explain carefully.